What Does the N Stand for in Ani?

 The Basic Structure

 Ani files contain a series of bitmap images played in sequence, much like a flipbook.
-Each frame is stored individually, then displayed rapidly to create the illusion of movement.
+Day to day, each frame is stored individually, then displayed rapidly to create the illusion of movement.
 This is different from modern video formats that compress data more efficiently but require more processing power.

 Frame Rate and Timing